reasonwithoutrestraint/site/Original/Metaethical Overview.md

 ## The Central Problem

+1. Moral judgments are judgments of fact.
+2. Moral facts are categorical, independent of contingent features (beliefs, desires, etc.)
+3. Moral facts provide reasons
+4. Reasons are motivating
+5. Only contingent features are motivating

 ## Key Divides

-### Cognitivism vs Non-cognitivism
+### Language: Cognitivism vs Non-cognitivism

-Moral claims are turth-apt (applicable to normativity generally)
+Moral claims are truth-apt (applicable to normativity generally)

+Non-cognitivism: moral are not truth apt

+Cognitivism: moral claims are truth-apt

-### Realism vs Antirealism (objectivism vs subjectivism)
+### Metaphysical: Objectivism vs Subjectivism (mind-independence)

-Moral facts are independent of beliefs (ideal or actual) about their truth (and there are some moral facts)
+Whether moral facts are independent of moral beliefs (actual or hypothetical).

+Subjectivism: moral facts depend on an agent's actual moral beliefs (subjectivism)

+Weak objectivism: moral facts depend on hypothetical moral beliefs (ideal dispositionalism) (realism?)

+Moderate objectivism: moral facts depend on constitutive facts of practical reasoning (constructivism) (realism?)

+Strong objectivism: moral facts are independent of any actual/hypothetical moral beliefs (naturalism, non-naturalism, fitting attiude) (realism)

+### Universalism vs Relativism

+Relativism: there are no moral norms applicable to all rational beings

+Universalism: there are at least some moral norms applicable to all rational bings

-### Rationalism vs Sentimentalism
+### Normativity: Categorical vs Hypothetical

-Whether morality is a product of reason alone, or whether it depends on sentiment.
+Whether moral rules give us reason for action, whether they can motivate us to act, their authority.

+## Platitudes for a semantics of moral language:

+1. Morality is normative/motivating
+2. Moral disagreement is possible
+3. Empirical agreement does not rule out moral disagreement.

 # NON-COGNITIVISM